UK Firework Laws & Regulations

 The Pyrotechnic Articles Safety Regulations 2010 are available to read online here:

-If you have any questions about firework laws and regulations we recommend you speak to your local all-year fireworks shop if you have one near you, as owners of such businesses are usually pretty clued-up about the law.
-You are also welcome to join our Fireworks Forum and ask there, with the usual caveats of taking legal advice from an internet forum!
+If you have any questions about firework laws and regulations I recommend you speak to your local all-year fireworks shop if you have one near you, as owners of such businesses are usually pretty clued-up about the law.

-For very detailed, legally binding or commercially important advice (for example if you intend to import or sell fireworks) we recommend employing a specialist fireworks consultant.
+For very detailed, legally binding or commercially important advice (for example if you intend to import or sell fireworks) I recommend employing a specialist fireworks consultant.
+A printed publication called Fireworks Magazine is a good place to source such people.